davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 22-AUG-2016
 * DataCamp_Insights_v001 includes Module 01 practice examples from Intermediate R
 * AdditionalCoding_v001 experiments with additional methods for the hash table
+* AdditionalCoding_v001 experiments with array0, array4, and array5 from the Wizard of Odds Methodology